24 Best Singapore Restaurants with Michelin Stars and Awards

 💲 tasting menu from $171 USD

 Nouri is where global gastronomy meets heart-warming hospitality.
 Since 2017, under the wizardry of Chef Ivan Brehm, Nouri’s been serving “crossroads cooking,” blending flavors across cultures.
+The ambiance is chic and modern, and the chef’s table offers an intimate view of the open kitchen.
+Come during dinner for an immersive experience.

 Try the Acarajé and Vada Pav, and pair it with a bottle of Burgundy.
 Opt for the tasting menu with options like Chef’s menu or wine pairing!
 Nouri has 1 Michelin star and won No.39 Asia’s 50 Best Restaurants in 2019.